C API Reference

 Signature:

-uintptr_t result = ts_pack_download_all_best_effort(instance);Returns: uintptr_t
+uintptr_t result = ts_pack_download_manager_download_all_best_effort(instance);Returns: uintptr_t

-Section titled “ts_pack_clean_cache()”Remove all cached parser libraries.
+Section titled “ts_pack_download_manager_clean_cache()”Remove all cached parser libraries.

 Acquires the cross-process lock so clean_cache cannot race a concurrent